Click here for a pdf of the one-page class information sheet that I hand out on the first day

 A complete list of learning objectives will be posted on the exam page at least one week before each exam to help you study.
 However, the objectives for each topic will be posted on the lecture page as we go along, so you don't have to wait until the complete list is posted to get started.
 I just combine all of these objectives into a single document before the exam.
 So, if you keep up with these objectives as we finish each topic, then when exam time comes you should be ready.

 If you need help, but cannot meet during my official office hours, then e-mail me your question (firstname.lastname@example.org) or set an appointment for a different time to meet.
-Alternatively, I have three Student Instructional Assistants who are available to help me with this class, here are their office hours:
+Alternatively, You could meet withone of my Student Assistanst or a geology tutor at the Peer and Academic Resource Center (PARC).
+Here is information about my Assistants and the PARC tutors:

 Grading will be broken down as follows: